abinit/abinit/doc/tutorial/eph4mob.md

 {% dialog tests/tutorespfn/Input/teph4mob_5.in %}

 You will need the wavefunction, DDB and DVDB files obtained previously.
-You can give the paths to these file using:
+You can give the paths to these files using:

     getwfk_path "teph4mob_4o_DS2_WFK"
     getddb_path "teph4mob_2_DDB"